Everything you need to know about Seville’s Feria de Abril

 Public tents

-If you don’t have an invitation to a private tent, don’t worry.
-There are plenty of casetas you can visit.
-Tents for the different neighbourhoods of Seville, unions and political parties are open to the public.
+If you don’t have an invitation to a private caseta, don’t worry.
+There are casetas you can visit.

 The gateway to the Feria and how to get there

 The gateway or portada to the Feria is an elaborate archway that lights-up the entrance to the show-grounds.
 It’s illuminated for the first time at midnight.
-Having your photo taken in front of the portada is a Feria must-do.
+Note, this is midnight Monday, before the first full day of the Feria!

 The portada is accessible from Avenida Flota de Indias in the Los Remedios neighbourhood, but in fact there are multiple entrances to the Feria.
 Seville is relatively small and walkable, so chances are you will able to arrive on foot.
 If not, consider taking the metro to Plaza de Cuba or Parque de los Principes and walking from there.
 It's also possible to take the bus.
 For further information on public transport in Seville visit Tussam.